 BioSort's product, iFarm, is a system in development that will monitor the health, lice and growth for each fish in a pen.
 Individual fish can be removed, for example infection carriers or lice collectors.
 Only fish with needs will be treated, enabling a shift from group-based operations to Individualized care.

 Fish ID – identification of each individual fish

 Sea lice detection on the entire fish

-Tracks growth development or weigh loss
+Tracks growth development or weight loss

 Removes individual fish, e.g. infection carriers

 Our mission is to create sensor-based solutions for optimization of fish resources.
 We want to replace manual inspection and sampling by automated processes and monitoring derived from modern production processes.
 Our solutions will manage fish on an individual level, creating value and increased sustainability through increased fish welfare and higher production yields.

 BioSort’s core values are made by the BioSort team and reflects how we view ourselves, our culture, and the expectations for how we approach our daily work.